quizhizhe/LiteLoaderBDS-1.16.40/README.md

-# support not completed!!!
-# LL is Support, LLSE not completed!!!
+# The support is almost complete.
+Some events are not supported

 # LiteLoaderBDS - Epoch-making & Cross-language Bedrock Dedicated Servers Plugin Loader